← Blog·ProcurementMarch 28, 2026·10 min read

 They avoid quality specifics

-For housing buyers, this matters because the part usually needs a supplier that can support casting, machining, finishing, and quality communication together.
+For housing buyers, this matters because the part usually needs a supplier that can discuss casting, machining, finishing, and quality records together before the quote is treated as comparable.

 Practical Questions to Ask Before Shortlisting a Supplier